AHCCCS Copayments (Copays):

 Below is a description of current AHCCCS copays, and the new copays AHCCCS proposes to

-charge certain members beginning January 1, 2015, subject to approval by the Centers for Medicare
+charge certain members, subject to approval by the Centers for Medicare

-and Medicaid Services.
-These new copays include the mandatory copays that AHCCCS plans to
+These proposed copays include the mandatory copays that AHCCCS plans to

 charge members in the Adult Group with income above 106% FPL.
 Members in the Adult Group include persons